dincarnato/SHAPEwarp-docs/docs/SHAPEwarp.md

 <br/>
 &#916;G<sub>SHAPE</sub>(*i*) = ``slope`` &middot; ln[Reactivity(*i*) + 1] + ``intercept``
 <br/><br/>
 If less than ``min-bp-support`` base-pairs from the predicted consensus structure are supported for either of the two aligned RNAs, the match is discarded.
-Furthermore, the probability of predicting a structure with a free energy &le; to that of the consensus structure inferred from the alignment is evaluated by randomly shuffling ``shufflings`` times the columns of the original alignment in ``block-size``-long blocks, followed by __RNAalifold__ analysis.
+Furthermore, the probability of predicting a structure with a free energy &le; to that of the consensus structure inferred from the alignment is evaluated by randomly shuffling ``shuffles`` times the columns of the original alignment in ``block-size``-long blocks, followed by __RNAalifold__ analysis.
 A z-score is calculated and the corresponding *p-value* determined.
 If the *p-value* is &lt; 0.05, the alignment and the inferred structure are reported.<br/><br/>
 ## SHAPEwarp query files
 SHAPEwarp query files are plain-text files, containing the unique identifier, nucleotide sequence and reactivity profile, one per line, for each query to be searched against the database.
 The typical SHAPEwarp query file has the following structure: